yext/search-ui-react/etc/answers-react-components.api.md

 // Warnings were encountered during analysis:
 //
+// src/components/Filters/FilterGroup.tsx:12:3 - (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// src/components/Filters/FilterGroup.tsx:14:3 - (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // src/components/cards/StandardCard.tsx:16:5 - (ae-forgotten-export) The symbol "FieldData" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)